By Chefjimi Patricola of Blues411

 Maybe Later, Driving Wheel, and Ristocrat Blues are accusatory commentaries on social classes and love-lust.
 These showcase Joe Bernal, one of the best vocal talents around today.
 Oh, and you can't miss McGinty's piano solo on Maybe Later which is reminiscent of the caffeinated squirrel from the movie "Over the Hedge'"

 Steve's guitar turns traditional on Biscuits and Gravy and Road Warrior Blues.
-And the latter, also features Bernal's convincing caricature of an immigrant taxi cab driver in front of Steve's sold guitar phrasing.
+And the latter, also features Bernal's convincing caricature of an immigrant taxi cab driver in front of Steve's solid guitar phrasing.
 But, the title track Give Me A Job is a sonic window-to-the-soul of this band showcasing clever songwriting, great singing, and a toe-tapping groove.